 - 1 gram of fat = 9 calories

 Everyone’s body is different, and so the grams of each macro category that someone eats per day is going to differ from someone else based on height, weight, gender, daily activity, and overall fitness goals.
-If someone is trying to put on muscle mass, they might raise their protein intake, and if someone is tying to lose weight, they might drop their car intake.
+If someone is trying to put on muscle mass, they might raise their protein intake, and if someone is trying to lose weight, they might drop their carb intake.
 It all depends on the individual.
 I have given both methods mentioned a try, and I think that counting calories is just easier, and involves less numbers to work with.
 Like I have mentioned in other posts, I do use the app called Lose It, and this app allows you to see both the calories you have eaten, and how many grams of carbs, fats, and proteins you have eaten in a day.
 In way, I guess I do a little bit of both calorie and macro tracking.

 On a daily basis, I usually get about 125-130 grams of protein, anywhere from 140-200 grams of carbs, and 45-60 grams of fat.
 I like to eat anywhere from 1500-2000 calories a day, but it really depends on what my goals are at the time.
 I tend to focus more on the total calorie number, but it is good to see the balance of foods I am eating.
 Approximately 40% of my daily intake is carbs, and 30% is allotted to both fats, and proteins.
 For anyone who is planning on starting to track what you are eating, or maybe just wants to try for a day to, those percentages are good places to start.
 They give you a nice balance of the three main macronutrient groups.